 Be sure to follow the general guidelines above for all methods.

 <link> tag in the page header to indicate when a page is a duplicate of another page.

 Suppose you want

-http://blog.example.com/dresses/green-dresses-are-awesome/ to be the preferred URL, even though a variety of URLs can access this content.
-You can indicate this to search engines as follows:
+https://example.com/dresses/green-dresses to be the canonical URL, even though a variety of URLs can access this content.
+Indicate this URL as canonical with these steps:

 <link>element with the attribute

 <head>section of duplicate pages, pointing to the canonical page, like this one:

 <link rel="canonical" href="https://example.com/dresses/green-dresses" />